gear-foundation/gear-wiki/docs/ecosystem/polkadot.md

 ### Relay Chain

 Relay Chain is the heart of Polkadot, responsible for the network’s security, consensus and cross-chain interoperability.
+It allows specialized blockchains and public blockchains to connect within the unified and interoperable Polkadot network.
 Relay Chain can be understood as a Layer-0 platform.

+The Relay Chain has minimal functionality, which naturally means that advanced functionality features, like smart contracts for example, are not supported.
+Other specific work is delegated to the parachains, which each have different implementations and features.

+The main task of the Relay Chain is to coordinate the overall system and its connected parachains to build a scalable and interoperable network.

+It’s also the Relay Chain that is responsible for the network’s shared security, consensus and cross-chain interoperability.

 ### Parachains

 Parachains are sovereign blockchains that can have their own tokens and optimize their functionality for specific use cases.

 Parachains must be connected to the Relay Chain to ensure interoperability with other networks.
 For this, parachains lease a slot for continuous connectivity or they can pay as they go (in this case they are called Parathreads).
 Parachains compose the Layer-2 of the Polkadot ecosystem.

+Parachains are validateable by validators of the Relay Chain and they get their name from the concept of paralleziable chains that run parallel to the main Relay Chain.
+Due to their parallel nature, they are able to parallelize transaction processing which helps improve scalability of the Polkadot network.

+Parachains optimize their functionality for specific use cases and, in many instances, support their own tokens.

+In order to become a parachain on Polkadot and Kusama, projects have to participate in a [parachain auction](https://parachains.info/auctions).

 ### Bridges